javascript-tutorial/en.javascript.info/1-js/05-data-types/06-iterable/article.md

 Array.from(obj[, mapFn, thisArg])
 ```

-The second argument `mapFn` should be the function to apply to each element before adding to the array, and `thisArg` allows to set `this` for it.
+The optional second argument `mapFn` can be a function that will be applied to each element before adding to the array, and `thisArg` allows to set `this` for it.

 For instance: